Whimsical-Maverick/SAARTHI/README.md

-# 🎯 Saarthi Clone — Emotion-Based Interactive Companion
+# 🎯 SAARTHI — Emotion-Based Interactive Companion

 Saarthi Clone is an intelligent, modular Flask web application that detects your emotional state in real-time and offers personalized support through: